sematext/docs/docs/integration/docker.md

 ## Metrics Overview

-The following information is collected and transmitted to Sematext Cloud or Sematext Enterprise version.
+The following information is collected and transmitted to Sematext Cloud or Sematext Enterprise.

 <table>
 <tbody>